jack-blackson/ioBroker.meteoalarm/README.md

 "No symbols in widget":
 Don't use the symbol in the HTML widget.
 You can still access it in the objects.
 This is usefill if you want to show the icon seperatly from the widget - e.g. in a bigger size.

+"Today instead of Weekday"
+Show in the header of the widget instead of the weekday "today", "tomorrow" or "yesterday.

 ## Alarm Levels
 |Alarm Level|Description|
 |:---:|:---:|